OGGM/oggm/docs/input-data.rst

 `rgi tools <https://rgitools.readthedocs.io/en/latest/tools.html#glacier-intersects>`_
 documentation for more information about the intersects.

-The following table summarizes the attributes from the RGI used by OGGM.
+The following table summarizes the RGI attributes used by OGGM.
 It can be useful to refer to this list if you use your own glacier outlines with OGGM.